getgrav/grav-learn/pages/01.basics/05.grav-configuration/docs.md

   twig: true                           # Enable debugging of Twig templates
   shutdown:
     close_connection: true             # Close the connection before calling onShutdown(). false for debugging

+images:
+  debug: false                         # Show an overlay over images indicating the pixel depth of the image when working with retina for example
 ```

 >>> You do not need to copy the **entire** configuration file to override it, you can override as little or as much as you like.
 Just ensure you have the **exact same naming structure** for the particular setting you want to override.